 The euro rose 0.4 percent to $1.2249 at 5 p.m. in New York, gaining for the first time in four days and trimming its weekly loss to 0.3 percent.
 It fell earlier as much as 0.3 percent to $1.2163, the weakest since June 2010.
 The 17-nation currency gained 0.2 percent to 96.98 yen, paring a five-day loss to 0.9 percent.
 The yen rose 0.2 percent to 79.18 per dollar.

 Europe’s common currency climbed just after it exceeded yesterday’s low of $1.2167.

 “It’s very common for currencies to make fresh year-to- date lows and then bounce back on short covering,” Boris Schlossberg, New York-based managing director of foreign exchange at the investment advisory firm BK Asset Management, said in a telephone interview.
 Short covering is when investors end bets an asset will decline.

-The billionaire investor Warren Buffett, chairman of Berkshire Hathaway Inc. (A), said the euro is destined for failure and must be reworked if it is to remain alive.
+The billionaire investor Warren Buffett, chairman of Berkshire Hathaway Inc. (A:US), said the euro is destined for failure and must be reworked if it is to remain alive.